-Five ingredients (not counting oil, salt and pepper) come together to make this an almost one-pot meal.
+Five ingredients (not counting oil, salt and pepper) come together to make this a one-pot meal.
 Serve it with a salad and dinner's complete.
 Making deep gashes into the chicken before roasting not only allows the spices to penetrate more deeply, it also speeds up the cooking.
 And using a v–slicer or mandolin on the potatoes, speeds up the prep.

 - 2 pounds Yukon gold or Idaho potatoes, peeled and sliced 1/8-inch thick

 - Kosher salt and freshly ground pepper